 We achieve these goals by primarily investing in a diversified selection of low cost, no-load mutual funds from Dimensional Fund Advisors (DFA).
 We may occasionally use other no-load funds and index ETFs if DFA does not have any funds in a particular asset class.

-See our webpage The Art of Investing to learn details about our investment philosophy and strategy for investing in equities.
+See our website page Investment Management to learn details about our investment philosophy and strategy for investing in equities.